roaked/roaked.github.io/content/docs/2code/1drone/_index3.md

 {{< hint warning >}}
 It was previously established that when sensor noise is present, employing the Kalman-Bucy observer becomes essential.
-The next figure demonstrates that without the Kalman filter, the drone's motion becomes erratic, showcasing evident actuation saturation issues.
+The next figure demonstrates that without the Kalman filter, the drone's motion becomes erratic, showcasing evident actuation saturation issues.{{< /hint >}}
 ![28](https://live.staticflickr.com/65535/53354560001_a8133de54e.jpg)
-{{< /hint >}}

 Logically, adding the **Kalman filter to tackle the noise**, the results improve.